Skip to main content

 22. Think of everything you are often.

 Less, all you want to be.
-The best version of yourself is an approach, not an end result.
-So no one deserves love more than the version of you today.
-Why do you reserve respect, passion, and admiration only for your future self as if it isn’t you who will become her?
+The best version of yourself is an approach not a destination, and the only finish line for self-awareness is death.
+So I’ll tell you this for free, the version of you today is the one that deserves the most love.
+You cannot reserve respect, passion, and admiration for your future self as if it isn’t you who will become her.
 (Or him.
 Him.
 I always forget the boys).

 23. A perfect life?
 That has never happened.